brown-cs-224/Path-Stencil/README.md

 <details>
   <summary>Using the CS Grid for rendering (optional)</summary>

 Rendering high quality images can take a long time.
 Rather than make your poor laptop sweat for hours, you may want to look into using the department's compute cluster, a.k.a.
 [The Grid](https://cs.brown.edu/about/system/services/hpc/).
 Anyone with a CS login has the ability to submit jobs to these machines.
 Some of them are pretty old, and none of them are terribly fast, but they are a nice resource for massively-parallel compute jobs (e.g. rendering!)
+Remember that because your path tracer is unbiased (or at least, it should be!), you can render the same scene multiple times on different Grid nodes and then average the resulting images together to get a lower-variance final image.

 For the final deadline, submit your branch of the Github classroom repository to the “Path (Final)” assignment.
 </details>